 Sometimes patients see that I am listed as a sports medicine surgeon and they ask, “Does that mean you only treat athletes?”
 While treating athletes of all levels is definitely a part of my practice, the majority of my patients do not actively participate in competitive sports.

-In broad terms, a sports medicine specialist is someone with specialized education and training that focuses on the medical and therapeutic aspects ...Continue Reading →
+In broad terms, a sports medicine specialist is someone with specialized education and training ...Continue Reading →